reanimate-school/2024-reanimate.school/content/details.md

 - Finally, the potential of glitches and errors in horror titles as an affective "vengeance" from game designers to express personal emotions.

 These three concepts will serve as a lens to understand the creations of various communities where PS1 aesthetics is central, such as Haunted PS1 and Domino Club.
 Titles from Modus Interactive, Colorfiction, and Valerie Dusk will be shared to vividly illustrate the limitless and captivating creative possibilities of the PS1.

+# Jordan Mechner's Canabalt
+## Cindy Poremba

+In 1989, a game was released that challenged film’s exclusive grip on the cinematic, bringing a fluidity of real-world motion and a "shimmer" of aliveness into videogames. _Jordan Mechner’s Canabalt_ drew from embodied performances inspired by cinema’s great action sequences, painstakingly translated by videogame auteur Jordan Mechner from the real world to the Commodore 64 computer.

+_Mechner’s Canabalt_ is a counterfactual game entangling two videogame histories: _Mechner’s Prince of Persia_ (1989) for the Apple II, and the 2012 game C64anabalt, an official conversion of Adam Saltsman’s Canabalt (2009) by Paul Koller for the Commodore 64.
+This tangle of narratives weaves together new materialist rhetorics of motion capture with the retro design imaginary to ask: how does what we design dwell in the times and places that they do?